jhspetersson/packrat/README.md

 > [-12]

-However, resulting list contains original element of type `String`;
+However, resulting list contains an original element of type `String`;

 `minBy(mapper, comparator)` - returns the smallest element in the stream, comparing with given comparator is done after mapping function applied.